These articles discuss Linux-related topics that can help as you develop or administer your web site.

 Learn how to determine the correct amount of free and used memory on a server by using the "free" command.

-Learn what a checksum is, how to generate checksums for files, and how to verify file integrity in this article.
+Learn what a checksum is, how to generate MD5 and SHA checksums for files on Linux, and how to verify file integrity in this article.

 The Extra Packages for Enterprise Linux (EPEL) repository contains many additional useful packages for CentOS.
 Learn how to install this repository on your unmanaged server.